-The honorable COMMISSIONER OF INDIAN AFFAIRS, Washington, D. C .:
+The honorable COMMISSIONER OF INDIAN AFFAIRS,

-SIR: I was for a number of years preceding 1880 the acting member of the firm of Hiatt & Co., duly licensed traders for the Osage tribe of Indians at the Osage Agency
+Washington, D. C .:

-(Pahuska), Indian Territory.
+SIR: I was for a number of years preceding 1880 the acting member of the firm of Hiatt & Co., duly licensed traders for the Osage tribe of Indians at the Osage Agency (Pahuska), Indian Territory.

 During the year 1878 I was appealed to by Governor Joe, and nearly if not quite all of the chiefs, councilors, and head-men of the Osage tribe of Indians, to extend to the Osages a credit of from \$8 to \$10 per capita, promising payment out of their next annuity, which was expected to be ample for that purpose.
-The appeal was supannuity, which was expected to be ample for that purpose.
 The appeal was supported and the credit approved by Cyrus Beede, United States Indian agent for the Osages at that time, promising to use his official influence to have said firm promptly paid.
 I did, as acting partner of Hiatt & Co., extend to the Osage Indians credits to the amount of \$16,759.99, keeping a carefully itemized account of all goods sold to each head of a family, part of a family, and individual.
 Paul Akin, United States interpreter, Governor Joe, Sam Bevenue, chief of the half-breeds, and other chiefs and head-men, were freely and fully consulted with as to who were the proper persons, and the amount they were entitled to of such credit.
-Every precaution was taken to have the credit fairly distributed to all the members of the tribe; but the next enquity instead of heing \$15\$ per capits, as expected, was reduced to but the next annuity, instead of being \$15 per capita, as expected, was reduced to a little over \$3 per capita, so that the payment of our claim out of that was impossible, and before the annuities were equal to its payment Agent Beede was superseded by an agent who has, for reasons unknown to me, constantly resisted the payment of our claim.
+Every precaution was taken to have the credit fairly distributed to all the members of the tribe; but the next annuity, instead of being \$15 per capita, as expected, was reduced to a little over \$3 per capita, so that the payment of our claim out of thats was impossible, and before the annuities were equal to its payment Agent Beede was superseded by an agent who has, for reasons unknown to me, constantly resisted the payment of our claim.
+Finding that an appeal would have to be made to the Commissioner of Indian